What is human

-However, cervical changes that lead to cancer often take 10 or more years to develop and HPV infections often go away on their own in one or two years without causing cancer.
+Cervical changes that lead to cancer often take 10 or more years to develop, and HPV infections often go away on their own in one or two years without causing cancer.
 You may want to follow a course of watchful waiting instead of undergoing treatment for the abnormal or precancerous cells resulting from an infection.

 It’s important to note that the HPV test is only available for diagnosing HPV in women.
 There is currently no FDA-approved test available for diagnosing HPV in men.

 If you have new warts or notice other changes after sexual activity, contact your doctor for an assessment.